SimonDanisch/OpenGL.jl/README.md

 NOTE: Examples with images will not work, unless you have ImageMagick installed on your system, since imread depends on it.

-1. Load the image using imread from Julia's image.jl file.
-(You will need to require("image") before imread will be available in the Main namespace.)
-2. Pass the image array into glimg (automatically exported when require("OpenGL") is evaluated).
-OpenGL expects upside-down, 1D image arrays in an RGB format and glimg performs the necessary conversion on the 3D image arrays produced by imread.
-3. Initialize an empty array of Uint32's to contain texture identifiers.
-For example, an Array(Uint32,3) should be created if you want to make three different textures.
+1. Load the image using glimread.
+This is a wrapper around imread for Tim Holy's Images.jl package.
+It parses the Image data returned by imread into one of the standard formats that OpenGL prefers (in this case, an RGB 1D-interleaved image).
-4. Continue with the typical OpenGL image/texture process.
+2. Continue with the typical OpenGL image/texture process.
-5. See Examples 6 or greater in the Examples/NeHe directory of the GLUT and SDL packages for the relevant code.
+3. See Examples 6 or greater in the Examples/NeHe directory for the relevant code.

 #Credit